etna9088/coral-island-analytics/README.md

 **The Analysis focuses on three key metrics (KPIs):**
 1.  **ROI %:** *(Total Lifetime Revenue - Seed Cost) / Seed Cost*.
-2.  **Profit Per Day (PPD):** Revenue adjusted for growth time and regrowth cycles.
+2.  **Profit Per Season:** Revenue adjusted for growth time and regrowth cycles.
 This identifies the "Cash Velocity" of a crop.
 3.  **Break-Even Point:** A calculated measure that dynamically tells the user how many harvests it takes for a 4,000g Tree to become profitable compared to standard crops.

 ### 📝 Conclusion